Rahullll101/House_prediction/README.md

 # 🏠 Bengaluru House Price Prediction

-A machine learning web application that predicts house prices in Bengaluru and generates a professional description using OpenAI GPT.
+A machine learning web application that predicts house prices in Bengaluru and generates a professional description using OpenAI GPT API.
 Built with **Flask**, **Scikit-learn**, and **Vanilla JS**.

 ---